Irfan3103-oss/Stack/README.md

 # Stack
-This is a project bi end to end by showing the output of any postfix iteration.
+This is a project bi end to end to show any otput of a specific postfix iteration.
+And by showing the output of any postfix iteration.